 An Automation is an asset available in Orchestration to help scale Account Based Marketing Initiatives.
 Automations are designed to be the workhorse of Demandbase.
 They can be used to automate operational tasks like:

-- Adding people to your Marketing Automation platform to nurture them when their engagement drops.
+- Adding people to your marketing automation system to nurture them when their engagement drops.

 - Adding qualified executives to Outreach or Salesloft when their Engagement minutes reach a certain threshold.